anitarestrepo16/parport_triggers/README.md

 ## Instructions for use of the Triggerer Class
 Note: see the docstrings in the script for more detailed information.

-First initialize an instance of the Triggerer class:
+First initialize an instance of the Triggerer class in the script you will be running your experiment on:
 ```
 my_triggerer = Triggerer(0)
 ```